yuvalbatan/writeups/HTB/Inject.md

 ```bash
 show options
 ```
-The main options I require to set are - "RHOSTS & RPORT & LHOST", I'll set them with the commands:
+The main options I require to set are: "RHOSTS & RPORT & LHOST", I'll set them with the commands:
 ```bash
 set RHOSTS 10.10.11.204